7 min read

 Fine-tuning a model locally

-Fine-tuning sounds like the answer when prompting and RAG aren't getting you there.
+Fine-tuning feels like the answer when prompting and RAG keep falling short.
 It usually isn't.
-But when it is the right answer, you can do it on a 16GB Mac with techniques that didn't exist in 2023.
+But when it genuinely is the right move, you can pull it off on a 16GB Mac using tricks that didn't exist back in 2023.

 This is post 12 of 13 in the Local LLMs series.
-After this you'll know what LoRA does, when to actually fine-tune, and how to do it locally without a datacenter.
+By the end you'll know what LoRA does, when fine-tuning is worth it, and how to run one locally without renting a datacenter.

-- Is the model failing because it doesn't know your domain words?
+1. Is the model failing because it doesn't know your domain words?
 Try RAG first.
-Fine-tuning won't add facts as well as RAG does.
+Fine-tuning won't add facts the way RAG does.

-- Is the model failing because it can't follow your output format?
+2. Is it failing because it can't follow your output format?
 Try a stronger prompt with examples first.
-If that fails, structured generation (grammar-constrained output).
-Fine-tune if those don't work.
+If that flops, reach for structured generation (grammar-constrained output).
+Only fine-tune if neither lands.

-- Do you have 1,000+ high-quality examples of the behavior you want?
+4. Do you have 1,000+ high-quality examples of the behavior you want?
 If yes, fine-tuning is on the table.
-If you only have 50, prompt with examples instead.
+If you've got 50, prompt with examples instead.

-- Can you live with the trained model being a snapshot in time?
+5. Can you live with the trained model being a snapshot in time?
 Fine-tuned models don't get newer when the base improves.
-You'll redo it.
+You'll redo the work.

-In 2026, fine-tuning is the right answer maybe 10% of the time someone is tempted by it.
+In 2026, fine-tuning is the right answer maybe 10% of the time someone reaches for it.
 The other 90% is better prompting, RAG, or a different base model.

-That said , for the 10% where it fits, the wins are real.
-Style transfer, narrow-domain code generation, and specialized chat personas (medical, legal, customer support) are all places where a fine-tuned 7B can outperform a generic 70B.
+For that 10% where it fits, though, the wins are real.
+Style transfer.
+Narrow-domain code generation.
+Specialized chat personas for medical, legal, or customer support.
+In all of those, a fine-tuned 7B can beat a generic 70B.

 Full fine-tuning vs LoRA

 Full fine-tuning updates every weight in the model.
-For a 7B model, that means computing gradients for all 7B parameters, holding optimizer state for all of them, and writing a new 14GB+ file at the end.
-Memory needed: 4–8x the model size in VRAM.
-A 7B full fine-tune wants 60+ GB VRAM.
-Out of reach for consumer hardware.
+For a 7B model that means computing gradients for all 7B parameters, holding optimizer state for all of them, and writing a fresh 14GB+ file at the end.
+The memory bill runs 4 to 8x the model size in VRAM.
+A 7B full fine-tune wants 60+ GB of VRAM.
+That's out of reach for consumer hardware.

-LoRA (Low-Rank Adaptation) is the trick.
-Instead of updating the original weights, you add small "adapter" matrices to certain layers and train only those.
-The adapters are tiny (typically 1–5% of the original parameter count).
-At inference, the adapter outputs are added to the original layer outputs.
+LoRA (Low-Rank Adaptation) is the trick that fixes this.
+Instead of touching the original weights, you bolt small "adapter" matrices onto certain layers and train only those.
+The adapters are tiny, usually 1 to 5% of the original parameter count.
+At inference, the adapter outputs just get added to the original layer outputs.

-Result: a 7B LoRA fine-tune trains 50–200M new parameters instead of 7B.
-Memory drops 10–20x.
-You can fit it on consumer hardware.
+The result: a 7B LoRA fine-tune trains 50 to 200M new parameters instead of 7B.
+Memory drops 10 to 20x.
+Now it fits on consumer hardware.

-QLoRA goes further: load the base model in 4-bit quantization, train LoRA adapters on top.
+QLoRA pushes further.
+Load the base model in 4-bit quantization, then train LoRA adapters on top.
 Memory drops another 4x.
 A 7B QLoRA fine-tune fits in 8GB VRAM.
 A 14B fits in 12GB.

 This is the technique that made local fine-tuning practical for anyone who isn't running a server farm.